Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Wall-Clock Time

 In this section, we provide wall-clock time measurements (excluding the evaluation time of the objective function) of the described BO algorithms on a synthetic function (24d Powell) and a real-world problem (WLAN) described in Appendices~\ref{app:synthetic} and~\ref{app:real-world} respectively.
 The measurements were taken using a server equipped with two Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz, with 14 cores (28 threads) each.

 Figure~\ref{fig:wall_clock} gathers the wall-clock time measurements.
 Observe that \AlgLagrangian~does not only offer very competitive performance, it also exhibits a lower overhead when compared to the other decomposing algorithms (DEC-HBO and ADD-GPUCB).
-However, SAASBO and TuRBO manage to get lower runtimes than \AlgLagrangian.
-This is not surprising since, by design, these methods have minimal overheads, at the expense of any theoretical guarantees.
+However, SAASBO, TuRBO and LineBO manage to get lower runtimes than \AlgLagrangian.
+This is not surprising since, by design, these methods have minimal overheads, at the expense of weakening their theoretical guarantees.
+As for MS-UCB, it manages to have a lower execution time on the WLAN problem (where $d=12$), but a larger execution time on Powell (where $d = 24$).

-Nevertheless, observe that the early-stopped version of \AlgLagrangian, ES-\AlgLagrangian, also reaches very good performance, with a significantly reduced response time.
-With ADD-\AlgLagrangian, observe that having access to the true additive decomposition of the function also reduces the overhead of the solution, since the decomposition does not need to be inferred anymore.
-Finally, observe that ES-ADD-\AlgLagrangian, the early-stopped version of \AlgLagrangian~when the additive decomposition is provided, obtains similar results as TuRBO and SAASBO, with only a slightly larger runtime, especially on the Powell synthetic function (Figure~\ref{fig:powell_time}).
-Therefore, we argue that \AlgLagrangian, due to its excellent empirical performance and its satisfying runtime (thanks to its capacity to be early-stopped) is a competitive solution even in critical applications where the response time needs to be low.
+Nevertheless, with ADD-\AlgLagrangian, having access to the true additive decomposition of the function reduces the overhead of the solution, because the decomposition does not need to be inferred anymore.
+On the Powell synthetic function (see Figure~\ref{fig:powell_time}), ADD-\AlgLagrangian~even achieves the lowest wall-clock time.